 - 1. The Common Shares have been duly authorized and, when issued and delivered by the Company in accordance with and in the manner described in the Registration Statement and the terms of the Underwriting Agreement and upon receipt by the Company of the consideration therefor provided therein, will be validly issued, fully paid and non-assessable; - 2.
-The Representative's Warrants have been duly authorized and, when duly executed and delivered by the Company in accordance with and in the manner described in the Registration Statement and the terms of the Underwriting Agreement and upon receipt by the Company of the consideration therefor provided therein, will constitute valid and binding agreements of the Company enforceable against the Company in accordance with its terms, subject to applicable bankruptcy, insolvency, reorganization, arrangement, fraudulent conveyance, moratorium and similar laws affecting creditors' rights generally and equitable principles of general applicability; and - 3.
+The Representative's Warrants have been duly authorized and, when duly executed and delivered by the Company in accordance with and in the manner described in the Registration Statement and the terms of the Underwriting Agreement and upon receipt by the Company of the consideration therefor provided therein, will constitute valid and binding agreements of the Company under the laws of Delaware enforceable against the Company in accordance with its terms, subject to applicable bankruptcy, insolvency, reorganization, arrangement, fraudulent conveyance, moratorium and similar laws affecting creditors' rights generally and equitable principles of general applicability; and - 3.
 The Warrant Shares have been duly authorized and, if issued upon exercise of the Representative's Warrants against payment therefor in accordance with the terms of the Representative's Warrants would be validly issued, fully paid and nonassessable.

-The foregoing opinions are limited to the substantive laws of the State of New York as it relates to the Representative's Warrants and the Delaware General Corporation Law, and we do not express any opinion herein concerning any other law.
-We express no opinion as to compliance with any federal or state securities laws, including the securities laws of the State of Delaware or the State of New York or as to federal or state laws regarding fraudulent transfers.
+The foregoing opinions are limited to the substantive laws of the State of Delaware and we do not express any opinion herein concerning any other law.
+We express no opinion as to compliance with any federal or state securities laws, including the securities laws of the State of Delaware or as to federal or state laws regarding fraudulent transfers.
 We assume no obligation to supplement this opinion if any applicable law changes after the date hereof or if we become aware of any fact that might change the opinion expressed herein after the date hereof.